Probate Q&A Series

 • Class C: All property located outside North Carolina.
 (N.C.
 Gen. Stat. § 28A-20.)

-Property in another state automatically falls into Class C. North Carolina courts lack the power to transfer title to real or personal property in another jurisdiction.
-An ancillary proceeding gives you local authority.
+Property in another state falls into Class C for North Carolina estate administration purposes.
+North Carolina courts generally lack the power to transfer title to real property in another jurisdiction, and local procedures may be needed to administer those out-of-state assets.

 How Ancillary Administration Works.
-You—or a co-personal representative—must petition the probate court in the state where the asset sits.
-That court appoints you as ancillary personal representative or issues letters of ancillary administration.
+You—or a co-personal representative—may need to petition the probate court in the state where the asset sits.
+That court may appoint you as ancillary personal representative or issue letters of ancillary administration.
 With those letters, you may:

 • Obtain authority to sell or manage real estate abroad.

-• Collect bank accounts or investments held in the other state.
+• Collect bank accounts or investments held in the other state, if required there.

 • Settle creditor claims under local rules.